lowRISC/opentitan/hw/ip/i2c/doc/theory_of_operation.md

 ![](../doc/I2C_state_diagram_target.svg)

 In this diagram, "R/W" stands for a R/W bit value.
-The host is reading when R/W bit is "1" and writing when R/W bit is "0".
+The controller is reading when R/W bit is "1" and writing when R/W bit is "0".